 High-efficiency Condition

-Requires load management customers to participate in a certain number of unscheduled interruptions.
-Programs will provide a minimum of 30-minute advanced notice, allowing facility managers sufficient time to use non-automated approaches.
+Load management customers are required to participate in a number of unscheduled interruptions.
+Programs will provide a minimum of 30 minutes advanced notice, allowing facility managers time to use non-automated approaches.
 Another option is for facilities to install a load-control device on specific end-uses, equipment, or circuit loads.

 Additional Utility Program Details